-Dust off the rake – Between November 8-21, 2010, County residents may drop off leaves for free at the Jolly Pond Convenience Center – 1204 Jolly Pond Road – daily between 7 a.m. and 5 p.m.
+Dust off the rake – Between Nov.
+7 and 20, County residents may drop off leaves for free at the Jolly Pond Convenience Center, 1204 Jolly Pond Rd., daily from 7 a.m.-5 p.m.
 Leaves will only be accepted in clear bags 40 gallons or less.
 Leaves from commercial lawn service companies will be accepted with a letter from the resident containing the resident’s name, address and telephone number.

 Get ready!
 Trick or treat hours in James City County are set for

 Are you on the e-FYI mailing list?
-Send an e-mail to email@example.com.
+Subscribe today and have e-FYI delivered to your inbox.